-Results will be provided on the web during Trinity Term.
+Results will be provided online during Trinity Term.
 The examination period is a particularly busy time for the Department and we try to provide students with their results as promptly as we possibly can.
 College regulations prohibit us from providing results over the phone or to a third party.